Diseases

 • Reservoir (animal, environment)

-Animals infected with Cryptosporidium spp. act as reservoirs for infection in other animals and humans.
-Wild animals are also infected but little is known about their potential role in the epidemiology of infection and whether they play a role in transmitting infection to domestic animals or humans.
-Contamination of animal feed from rodents and other host species is possible.
+Animals infected with Cryptosporidium spp. act as reservoirs for infection for other animals and humans.
+Wild animals can also be infected, but little is known about their potential role in the epidemiology of infection and the extent to which they play a role in transmitting infection to domestic animals or humans.
+Although data are available on the range of both host reservoirs and environmental reservoirs, this could be extended, and modelling could be used to determine the likely risk of transmitting disease.
+The effect of factors such as livestock movements and social contact on infection transmission is poorly understood.

 • Description of infection & disease in natural hosts